suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

     * suit-candidate-verification
     * suit-install

-This extension is backwards compatible when used with a Manifest Processor that supports the Update Procedure but = does not support the Staging Procedure and Installation Procedure: the payload-fetch command sequence already contains suit-condition-image tests for each payload (see {{I-D.ietf-suit-manifest}}, section 7.3) which means that images are already validated when suit-install is invoked.
+This extension is backwards compatible when used with a Manifest Processor that supports the Update Procedure but = does not support the Staging Procedure and Installation Procedure: the payload-fetch command sequence already contains suit-condition-image tests for each payload ({{I-D.ietf-suit-manifest}}, section 7.3) which means that images are already validated when suit-install is invoked.
 This makes suit-candidate-verification OPTIONAL to implement and OPTIONAL to parse.

 The Staging and Installation Procedures are only required when Staging occurs in a different trust domain to Installation.